Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-xL7xZ3W_MQ0.md

 ### Transcript

-> uh it'd be great if storage could have slots enabled disabled so you can intentionally limit how much is stored right like if you just want to keep yeah well i would say uh put that on the qa side yes um just so that other folks at the studio can can see your suggestion and not just us goofballs
+> it'd be great if storage could have slots enabled disabled so you can intentionally limit how much is stored right like if you just want to keep yeah well i would say, put that on the qa side yes, just so that other folks at the studio can can see your suggestion and not just us goofballs